 2) Start a positive morning routine

 One of the most effective morning routines I have come across is the Miracle Morning routine, created by Hal Elrod.
 This routine combines 6 simple activities that will help you create a positive mindset and get you off to a great start for the day.
-The six activities, known as the SAVERS, are Silence, Affirmations, Visualization, Exercise, Reading, and Scribing.
-Hal recommends spending 10 minutes on each activity for maximum impact, but you are able to spend as long or as little time as you have in the morning available and still see results.
+The six activities, known as the SAVERS are Silence, Affirmations, Visualization, Exercise, Reading, and Scribing.
+Hal recommends spending 10 minutes on each activity for maximum impact, but you can spend as long or as little time as you have in the morning available and still see results.

 3) Interrupt rumination

 Our tendency to ruminate on problems and negative thoughts can be immensely destructive to our mindset.
 The more we return to a single thought, the stronger the neural pathway becomes and the easier it is for our mind to go back to it time and time again.
 Rumination sucks your time, energy, and motivation to go after your goals and stick to your new year resolutions.

 Learning to recognize when you begin to ruminate on a negative thought, and then take action to interrupt the rumination and replace it with an alternative, more positive thought will make a tremendous difference to your mindset.
 When you notice you are beginning to ruminate, interrupt the thought by telling yourself you recognize what you are doing, and you are going to actively interrupt it.
 Then, you need to take action to actively interrupt the rumination, such as starting a new activity, getting up and moving about, or starting a conversation.
 Any activity that focuses your mind in a new, positive direction will help interrupt the pathway and break the rumination.